rleber/bun/doc/file_format/file_format.md

 - decode_help.txt  Some dialog about the characteristics of Honeywell files
 - free.b.txt       A program to decode Honeywell's freeze file format, written in B, an ancestor of C
-- huff.b.txt       A program to decode huffman coded files, also written in B
+- huff.b.txt       A program to decode Huffman encoded files, also written in B. THIS FILE IS OBSOLETE, AND DOES NOT MATCH THE ENCODING USED IN THESE FILES.
+- huff.v2.b.txt    A program to encode Huffman coded files
+- puff.b.txt       A program to decode Huffman coded files (huff and puff, get it?)

 The "bun dump" and "bun freezer dump" commands are available to display the contents of files in octal and ASCII, and may be useful for exploring files.